2019 Washington Nationals season: July

 Starting July 26, the Nationals hosted another opponent from the National League West Division, the league-leading Los Angeles Dodgers.
 Despite seven brilliant innings from Aníbal Sánchez, who gave up a run in the first inning before working out of a bases-loaded jam en route to retiring 20 straight Dodgers, the Nationals offense could only muster one run off Los Angeles ace Hyun-Jin Ryu, leaving the game in the hands of both teams' bullpens.
 With two outs in the eighth inning, Martinez turned to veteran left-hander Tony Sipp to face two left-handed batters.
 After Sipp allowed both batters to reach base, Martinez pulled him in favor of Kyle Barraclough, for whom the Nationals had swapped out Stevenson before the game to restock their depleted bullpen.
 Barraclough gave up a three-run home run to Justin Turner, and the Dodgers cruised to victory.
-Barraclough was optioned back to Class-AA Harrisburg the next day, as the Nationals recalled Adrián Sánchez.
+Barraclough was optioned back to Double-A Harrisburg the next day, as the Nationals recalled Adrián Sánchez.
 In the July 27 contest, trying to even the series against former Cy Young Award-winning southpaw Clayton Kershaw, Martinez deployed Grace as a two-inning "opener" against the Dodgers' lefty-heavy lineup before bringing in the day's presumptive starting pitcher, Ross, who was known to struggle against left-handed hitters.
 While Grace started the game with two perfect innings, Ross was hammered over his 4 2/3 innings of work, giving up seven runs.
 The Dodgers tacked on two more runs against reliever Javy Guerra to win 9–3.
 The Nationals managed to salvage the series as Strasburg allowed just one run over seven innings, matching that by driving in a run of his own, in the July 28 finale.
 Despite losing both Eaton and Martinez, who were ejected by home plate umpire Jeremie Rehak in the first inning after taking issue with Rehak's strike zone, as well as starting first baseman Matt Adams, who exited the game after fouling a ball off his foot and later running into an out at home, the Nationals woke up the bats starting in the fifth inning, and Strasburg outdueled Dodgers right-hander Walker Buehler, who gave up key hits to former teammate Brian Dozier as well as Robles and Kendrick, who had been slated for days off but entered as replacements for Eaton and Adams respectively.
 The Nationals won 11–4, with Blazek coughing up a three-run home run to Dodgers shortstop Corey Seager before finishing out the game in the ninth inning.
-With Scherzer continuing to experience discomfort because of a balky back and right shoulder, following the series, the Nationals placed their ace back on the injured list with a rhomboid strain and recalled Fedde from Class-AA Harrisburg to rejoin the rotation.
+With Scherzer continuing to experience discomfort because of a balky back and right shoulder, following the series, the Nationals placed their ace back on the injured list with a rhomboid strain and recalled Fedde from Double-A Harrisburg to rejoin the rotation.